jpsierens/webpack-react-redux/README.md

 ![](http://jpsierens.com/wp-content/uploads/2016/06/react-eco-wp.gif)

 # webpack-react-redux-react-router
-A complete boilerplate for making apps with react, redux, react-router with the help of webpack.
+A boilerplate for playing around with react, redux and react-router with the help of webpack.

 Contains: